AristotleRazak/s-processor-school-management-system/README.md

 # S-Processor School Management System (SP)

+**S-Processor (SP)** is a modern school management and accounting system designed to simplify fee tracking, eliminate financial errors, and generate intelligent student reports with AI-powered remarks.

+It helps schools manage students, finances, and reports efficiently with a clean and easy-to-use interface.
+---

 S-Processor is a school management system that:
 - Tracks student fees and balances
 - Generates financial reports